sebastian-zentral/device-management/docs/errata.md

 ### mdm/checkin/authenticate.yaml

-Starting in iOS 13 and macOS 10.15 UDID is optional because User Enrollments do not return UUIDs.
+Starting in iOS 13 and macOS 10.15 UDID is optional because user enrollments do not return UUIDs.

-Starting is iOS 13 and macOS 10.15 Enrollment ID is optional because Device Enrollments only return UUIDs.
+Starting is iOS 13 and macOS 10.15 Enrollment ID is optional because device enrollments only return UUIDs.

 ## iOS 17 / macOS 14